Wednesday, June 6, 2007

 Bull Run

-I’ve always considered myself lucky to have grown up in
+“It takes but one pebble to start an avalanche.”
+James Dacy, p 84 I’ve always considered myself lucky to have grown up in

 Again, I’m impressed with Paul Fleischman’s ability to write from different perspectives, from different sides.
 The quote at the beginning of my post is so simple, but accounts for so many actions.
 Many of these soldiers, it doesn’t matter which side, were just fighting to fight, defending their homeland and cutting down others based on rumors and hearsay and personal beliefs.
 A seed of doubt or disdain or dislike can destroy any relationship and here Fleischman has shown what it means to have that seed sown.
 Unlike in Seedfolks, where people coming together to form a community,